-A very important component and the base of recruiting trial participants is a large and up to date database.
-This database should contain many demographic information like age, height and weight, ethnicity, and medical data, such as medical history, concomitant medication and laboratory data of each and every subject.
+A very important component and the basis for recruiting trial participants is a large and up-to-date database.
+This database should contain a lot of demographic information like age, height and weight, ethnicity, and medical data, such as medical history, concomitant medication and laboratory data of each and every subject.
 Due to the specialization in the field of diabetes, obesity and NASH, Profil has the best database in the world for patients with these predispositions with more than 25,000 registered individuals.
-This database not only contains subjects of caucasian ethnicity, but also includes, for example, many subjects of japanese and chinese origin.
+This database not only contains subjects of Caucasian ethnicity, but also includes, for example, many subjects of Japanese and Chinese origin.

 Figure 2 - Profil's subject database (as of 21.03.2022).

-To keep this big database effective, it requires an even bigger effort of maintenance.
-Thus, not only new subjects should be added to the database, but subjects who have been inactive for a longer period of time or subjects who cannot longer be contacted should be removed from the database regularly.
+To keep this big database effective requires intensive maintenance.
+Thus, not only new subjects should be added to the database, but subjects who have been inactive for a longer period of time or subjects who can no longer be contacted should be removed from the database regularly.
 At Profil we delete thousands of subjects per year from the database in order to keep the quality high.
-Furthermore, every time new information about each individual subject are available, this data should be added to the patients profile as well.
-This meticulous maintenance is crucial to identify suitable patients quick in relation to study specific inclusion and exclusion criteria even before they attend the screening visit.
+Furthermore, every time new information about each individual subject is available, this data should be added to the patients profile as well.
+This meticulous maintenance is crucial to identify suitable patients quickly in relation to study specific inclusion and exclusion criteria even before they attend the screening visit.
 Thereby, the screening failure rate can be reduced in a huge manner.

 Happy subjects might return

-Another important factor to ensure a high recruitment speed is the patient satisfaction.
+Another important factor to ensure speedy recruitment is patient satisfaction.
 Every patient who participates in a clinical study should feel in good medical hands during the entire time of the trial.
-At Profil the subjects’ safety and the understanding of the subjects’ needs are a central factor to keep the patients feel safe and be willing to participate in our clinical trials.
-After a completed study, every patient who participated in the trial has the chance to judge different aspects of Profil’s services within a survey.
-In this way they can give feedback which helps to improve the service for the trial participants even more.
+At Profil the subjects’ safety and the understanding of the subjects’ needs are a central factor to keep the patients feeling safe and willing to participate in our clinical trials.
+After a completed study, every patient who participated in the trial has the chance to judge different aspects of Profil’s services with a survey.
+In this way they can give feedback, which helps to improve service for the trial participants even more.
 On Google Profil is rated with 4.7 out of 5 stars by our study volunteers (as of 29th March 2022).
 Such great satisfaction also makes people willing to participate in more upcoming trials in the future.

 In addition to the fact that subjects participate in more than one study, the high satisfaction and the patients’ trust in the medical staff can also lead to significant lower withdrawal and drop-out rates.
 Compared to values from other CROs you can find in the literature, Profil has a much lower withdrawal and drop-out rate.